IVA – Individual Voluntary Arrangement

 An IVA is a formal agreement between an individual and their creditors that will combine unaffordable debt repayments into one affordable monthly payment.

 IVAs are legally binding, and once approved, all interest and charges are frozen on the debts that are included, and creditors can no longer take any legal action.
-It is administered by a licensed Insolvency Practitioner, who will handle all direct contact with your creditors on your behalf.
+It is administered by a licensed Insolvency Practitioner (IP), who will handle all direct contact with your creditors on your behalf.

 This debt solution enables you to avoid bankruptcy and restructure your debts into the one monthly payment, instead of juggling several.
 Once all of your payments have been made into the IVA, any remaining debt will be written off.

 This solution is only available to those living in England, Wales and Northern Ireland.
-If you are a Scottish resident, you may find our page on Trust Deeds to be of more use to you.
+If you are a Scottish resident, you may find Trust Deeds to be a useful alternative.

 What kinds of debt can be included in an IVA?